We provide mentorship to Native undergraduate college students.

 Founder/Chief Executive Officer

 Dr. Lee (Dine') was born/raised on the Navajo Nation.
 Her tribal clans are Tachii’nii (Red Running into the Water), Tabaaha (Water’s Edge), Tsenjikini (Cliff Dwellers), and Kin I ichii’nii (Red House).
-She completed her undergraduate degree(s) at Arizona St. University, MPH and PhD in Public Health degree(s) at University of Las Vegas-Nevada, Predoctoral Fellowship at Johns Hopkins University, Bloomberg School of Public Health and her Postdoctoral Fellowship at University of California-Los Angeles, David Geffen School of Medicine.
+She completed her undergraduate degree(s) at Arizona St. University; MPH and PhD in Public Health degree(s) at University of Las Vegas-Nevada; MLS in Indigenous Peoples Law at University of Oklahoma, College of Law; Predoctoral Fellowship at Johns Hopkins University, Bloomberg School of Public Health; and her Postdoctoral Fellowship at University of California-Los Angeles, David Geffen School of Medicine.
 Currently, she is faculty, Assistant Professor, at University of New Mexico, College of Population Health and an Indigenous HIV/AIDS Research Training Fellow at University of Washington, Indigenous Wellness Research Institute.
-She is also a student at the University of Oklahoma, College of Law getting a Masters in Indigenous People's Law.
 She conducts infectious disease biomedical prevention research with a focus on Native American health and examines Indigenous health policies at a tribal, state-tribal coordination, national, and international level.
 She serves as Vice Chair for the Clark County NV, Democratic Party Native Caucus, Advisor for the Nevada Office of Minority Health and Equity; and on the United Nations (UN) North American Indigenous Caucus, UN Indigenous Women’s Caucus, and UN Gender Equality Task Force.
 She also serves as a Board of Director of the Las Vegas Indian Center.
 She served as a Tribal Health Advisor to the Obama Administration and was honored by President Bill Clinton for her work with Indigenous communities at the Clinton Global Initiative.